 To be eligible for a Super Visa you must meet the following conditions:

-Child or Grandchild in Canada
+Super Visa Applicants with a Child or Grandchild in Canada

 You must be the parent or grandparent of a Canadian Citizen or a Permanent Resident of Canada.